Majkyel/my_first_server_request/README.md

 I used package.json and task runner.

 ## TECHNOLOGIES
-The project was created based on HTML,SCSS,CSS,JavaScript.
+The project was created based on HTML,SCSS,CSS,JavaScript,AJAX.